 Reflection:

-Consider your own “kingdom outpost.”
+Consider your own “Kingdom outpost.”
 How can you be a witness bearer in your community?
 What resources, gifts, or influence can you use to show Jesus’ love and truth?
 Remember, it’s not about being famous but being faithful.

 Prayer: